 Finally, one of the most important property requirements for a reverse mortgage is the condition of your home.
 As a borrower, you are responsible for maintenance and keeping your home in good repair.
 If your house does not initially meet required property standards, the reverse mortgage lender will tell you what repairs need to be made before you can become eligible for the loan.

-Today’s homeowners ages 62 and older own $7.54 trillion in housing wealth—are you tapping into your share?
+Today’s homeowners ages 62 and older own over $11 trillion* in housing wealth—are you tapping into your share?
 The more equity you have in your home, the more likely it is that you can leverage reverse mortgage proceeds to supplement your income, cover healthcare expenses, or take a trip.